Sylt

 Green Airlines blows off the start again

-The startup Green Airlines is postponing its first charter flight for the second time at extremely short notice.
-Now they don't want to start until February 1st, 2021.
-Previously, it was postponed from November 1, 2020 to December 1, 2020
+The startup Green Airlines has postponed its first charter flight for the second time at extremely short notice.
+Now it plans to start on February 1, 2021.
+Previously, it was postponed from November 1, 2020 to December 1, 2020 and caused a little hilarity in the wake of the BER opening, as the flights operated by Chalair

 Continue reading